Understanding Basic Database Software

 Queries are powerful tools used to manipulate and retrieve data within the database.
 SQL (Structured Query Language) is commonly used for this purpose.
 Here are some basic SQL commands:

-• SELECT: Used to fetch data from a database.
-SELECT * FROM Customers;
+- SELECT: Used to fetch data from a database.

-• INSERT INTO: Used to add new data to a table.
 INSERT INTO Customers (Name, Address) VALUES ('John Doe', '123 Elm St');

-• UPDATE: Used to modify existing data within a table.
 UPDATE Customers SET Address='456 Oak St' WHERE Name='John Doe';

-• DELETE: Used to remove data from a table.
-DELETE FROM Customers WHERE Name='John Doe';
+- DELETE: Used to remove data from a table.

 Generating Reports